convos-chat/convos/README.md

     $ curl -L https://convos.by/install.sh | bash -

-Then just follow the simple instructions.
+Then just follow the instructions.
 If you're worried about running a script directly from a web server, just download it and inspect it before you run it.

 ## Running convos in production